Bachelor of Science in Sound Engineering

 Sile O’Modhrain

-Chair of Performing Arts Technology (Winter 2023) and Associate Professor of Music
+Chair of Performing Arts Technology and Professor of Music

 Performing Arts Technology